Varjovaras/Typescript-react-task-app/README.md

 npm run cypress:open
 ```

-### App is in /src folder
+### Application itself is in /src folder

-index.tsx loads the App component
+index.tsx loads the main file of the application App.tsx

-App is also found in the /src folder

 Rest of the components are in components folder